tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 This validation logic will be updated to check that the proposal timestamp is within `PRECISION` of the validator’s local time.
 If the timestamp is not within `PRECISION` of the validator’s local time, the proposal will not be considered valid.
 The validator will also check that the proposal time is greater than the block timestamp from the previous height.

+If no valid proposal is received by the proposal timeout, the validator will prevote nil.
+This is identical to the current logic.

 #### Block timestamp validation